-To ensure you don’t have any leftover paint on future decorating projects there is a handy paint calculator you can use, to make sure you only buy what you need, and you can find it HERE (opens in a new window)
+To ensure you don’t have any leftover paint on future decorating projects use of the many paint calculators you find online.

 How do I find out where to take my old paint cans?

-It’s surprisingly easy, although there are limitations on what some centres accept.
+It’s surprisingly easy, although there are limitations on what some recycling centres accept.

-For customers in England and Wales, you can search for you nearest centre here https://www.gov.uk/hazardous-waste-disposal
+For customers in England and Wales, you can search for your nearest waste disposal centre here https://www.gov.uk/hazardous-waste-disposal

 For customers in Scotland, this site will help you locate a recycling centre https://www.recycleforscotland.com/what-to-do-with/paint